matthewdeanmartin/so_pip/README.md

 Things I can do now
 -------------------
 With help from a lot of libraries
+- Extract python blocks from HTML
+    - Generally assume that code is non-python comments interspersed with one files worth of code.
     - Add module header with authorship and license info
-- Extract python blocks from HTML
+    - Add Question code when answers make sense only with question, e.g. https://stackoverflow.com/questions/65373654/cant-figure-out-how-to-check-my-list-and-input-with-each-other
+    - Handle questions with no answers.
+- Guess principle language and provide suitable extension (Partially implemented)
     - Check if valid python expression (not very strict)
+        - optionally comment out bad python
+- Clean up python
+    - Handle interactive console syntax (e.g. >>> and ... prefixes)
     - Upgrade python to 3.x
     - Format it with black and isort
-- Guess principle language and provide suitable extension
+- Generate supporting files
     - Include html file for diagnostics
     - Format HTML as text without losing too much markup
     - Generate requirements.txt (sometimes)
-- Handle interactive console syntax (e.g. >>> and ... prefixes)
-- Handle questions with no answers.
-- Generally assume that code is non-python comments interspersed with one files worth of code.
+    - Add LICENSE file based on one revision license (actually can be many)
+    - Add AUTHORS file based on revisions
+    - Add CHANGELOG
+        - Changelog supports two schemas (almost)
 - Splits source code across files when the are clues it should be many files
-- Add Question code when answers make sense only with question, e.g. https://stackoverflow.com/questions/65373654/cant-figure-out-how-to-check-my-list-and-input-with-each-other
+- Turn code file(s) into python package
-- submodule version from answer revision
+    - Generate version from answer revision
     - package dependencies for requirements.txt and setup.py
         - find imports from source
         - remove system modules
         - check if package exists, assuming package name is module name
-- Put at least one LICENSE file in each answer module
-- Change log based on revisions
+        - pins requirements to latest versions on pypi
+        - runs `safety` to see if inferred packages are safe
+- CLI
+    - Primative versions of Freeze, List, Show
+    - `vendorize` to distinguish from real `pip install`

 Things I can't do yet
 ---------------------
-- execute from command line
-- README.md generated
+- Generate README.md
-- Check package safety in requirements.txt
-- Handle contributors & multiple licenses
+- Handle contributors & multiple licenses (Almost!
+Got ChangeLog & Authors)
-- Find CC BY-SA 2.0 text for LICENSE file
 - Can't cope with IPython/Juputer notebook stuff
 - Code comment syntax is python even though I can figure out that the main chunk of code is not python
+    - root problem is how to detect programming language when it isn't perfect python
 - Enable minimal units of code re-use, such as wrapping in "def" block
 - Caching
 - Exploit shebangs (#!/usr/bin/python) to indicate code block should be a file